Nørre Djurs Municipality

 Nørre Djurs Municipality ceased to exist due to Kommunalreformen ("The Municipality Reform" of 2007).
 It was combined with existing Grenaa and Rougsø municipalities, along with the eastern part of Sønderhald municipality to form the new Norddjurs municipality.
-This created a municipality with an area of 661 km² and a total population of 34,382 (2005).
+This created a municipality with an area of 661 km^{2} and a total population of 34,382 (2005).
 The new municipality belongs to Region Midtjylland ("Mid-Jutland Region").